Import your Subaru into Canada, import a car into Canada. Subaru Canada.

 from Subaru or America (SoA) and Subaru Canada Inc (SCI).

-The US warranty on US spec cars is honored and backed by Subaru of America, not by Subaru of Canada.
+The US warranty on new US spec cars is NOT honored by Subaru of Canada.
+It is honored and backed by Subaru of America.

 This is not retroactive and 2007s and previous years may be billed by the Canadian dealer and the customer may not pay, but some dealers may request payment even on 07 or earlier models.